fbpx Skip to main content

 Before returning to certain occupations with heavy physical demands like construction, operating heavy machinery, or patient assistance, you may need a longer convalescence period and additional strengthening exercises.

 Back discomfort doesn’t have to be something you “simply live with,” especially if it interferes with your ability to perform everyday tasks and enjoy life.
-Unfortunately, many of people choose to “manage” their pain merely by occasionally using over-the-counter medications to relieve the symptoms.
+Unfortunately, many people choose to “manage” their pain merely by occasionally using over-the-counter medications to relieve the symptoms.
 You may be excessively limiting your activity when a microdiscectomy surgery solution would provide the relief that would give you back a fuller life.

 What’s Next?